 Figure 5.27.1-1: 5G system is modelled as IEEE Std 802.1AS [104] compliant time aware system for supporting TSN time synchronization

+NOTE: The time sync using 5G GM inside 5GS is implementation specific.
+There are at least three kinds of deployment options for 5G GM e.g. deployed together with gNB, UPF or within transport network in the figure 5.27.1-1.

 Figure 5.27.1-1 depicts the two synchronizations systems considered: the 5GS synchronization and the TSN domain synchronization, as well as the Master (M) and Slave (S) ports considered when the TSN GM is located at TSN working domain.

 - 5GS synchronization: Used for NG RAN synchronization.
 5G RAN synchronization is specified in TS 38.331 [28].